CoreMedia/coremedia-studio-hub/documentation/Configuration.md

 ## Supported Preview Types

-The embedded preview of the Studio Hub comes with some pre-defined preview converters.
+The embedded preview of the Content Hub comes with some pre-defined preview converters.
 These converters are used the generate HTML out of binary files or formats/converts text files.

 The following preview conversion are supported: